Dark (broadcasting): Transmitter operations

-The service is not required to notify the FCC of silence if the period of silence is less than ten days.
-If the period of silence is to last at least ten days but less than thirty days, the licensee must notify the FCC in writing explaining why the service is silent and an expected return to the air.
-A service that expects to be silent for more than thirty days must apply to the FCC using Form 0386, which can be done electronically (preferred method) or by a paper application.
+The service is not required to notify the FCC of silence if the period of silence is less than 10 days.
+If the period of silence is to last at least 10 days but less than 30 days, the licensee must notify the FCC in writing explaining why the service is silent and an expected return to the air.
+A service that expects to be silent for more than 30 days must apply to the FCC using Form 0386, which can be done electronically (preferred method) or by a paper application.
 On this application, the date the station has gone dark or its targeted date to go silent must be stated on the application, along with the reason for silence.
 The Silent STA (special temporary authority) is valid for a period of 180 days.
-If the station is required to remain off the air beyond the 180-day period, a "Request to Extend STA" must be subsequently filed, along with the reason.
+If the station is required to remain of the air beyond the 180-day period, a "Request To Extend STA" must be subsequently filed, along with the reason.
 However, any broadcast station that is dark (or transmits using facilities different from their license except for operation under STA) for 12 months has their license automatically canceled as a matter of law pursuant to section 312g of the Communications Act as amended.
 Some stations have been known to re-appear for a week or two to keep the license alive.
 WDHS, a television station in Iron Mountain, Michigan, was only on the air a few days a year for most of its 25-year existence, as its small market made running a religious television station (its original purpose) financially infeasible, and it was unable to position itself as a major network affiliate within the Marquette television market.
 It went off the air in 2015 after the FCC's new rules made its operation strategy impossible, and a year after the station's owner died and his heir decided not to put more money into the long moribund operation.

-If a station goes dark due to bankruptcy (as happened with many Equity Media Holdings stations in 2009) there is often a rush for the new owners to get a signal – any signal – on the air at least a few days before the one-year deadline in order to avoid forfeiting the license.
-The Great Recession was problematic for many struggling new-entrant stations, which had to move to lower channels and convert to digital television so that UHF 52-69 TV spectrum could be sold to mobile telephone companies.
+If a station goes dark due to bankruptcy (as happened with many Equity Media Holdings stations in 2009), there is often a rush for the new owners to get a signal – any signal – on the air at least a few days before the 1-year deadline in order to avoid forfeiting the license.
+The Great Recession was problematic for many struggling new-entrant stations, which had to move to lower channels and convert to digital television so that UHF 52-69 TV spectrum could be repacked and sold to mobile telephone companies.
 A station which was already in financial trouble due to the recession often had no means to construct the new facilities before analog shutdown, forcing the bankrupt proprietor to take the station dark until it could be sold to new owners.